 6. Production maturity

 A2A is maturing rapidly but still requires more custom integration work.
-As of April 2026, A2A support is available in major frameworks but expect to build some integration yourself.
+As of Q2 2026, A2A support is available in major frameworks but expect to build some integration yourself.
 The specification is stable under Linux Foundation governance, but the tooling ecosystem is several months behind MCP.

 7. Blockchain and Web3 use cases